 If you’ve never had fajitas before, you’re in for a real treat.
-Fajitas are basically strips of meat that are cooked with peppers and onions on a skillet.
-They’re served with tortillas, salsa, and guacamole, and they’re absolutely delicious.
+Fajitas are basically meat strips cooked with peppers and onions in a skillet.
+They’re served with tortillas, salsa, and guacamole, which are absolutely delicious.

 You can easily customize your fajitas by adding different toppings, such as sour cream, cheese, guacamole, or salsa.

 Before we dump into the recipe, let’s discuss Fajitas de res and their history.
 Fajitas originated in the northern states of Mexico, particularly in the state of Texas.
 The term “fajita” actually comes from the Spanish word “faja,” which means “belt” or “sash.”
 This refers to the skirt steak, the traditional beef cut used in fajitas.
 In the past, skirt steak was a less expensive cut of meat, and fajitas were a way for Mexican ranch workers to use the leftover meat from their cattle drives.
 Today, fajitas are enjoyed all over the entire This dish can be prepared using different types of meat and enjoyed worldwide, including chicken, shrimp, and vegetables.